michaelschaub/michaelschaub.github.io/publications.md

         <pre>
 @article{Stamm2021,
-    author = {Leonie Neuhäuser and Felix I. Stamm and Florian Lemmerich and Michael T. Schaub and Markus Strohmaier}, title = {Systematic edge uncertainty in attributed social networks and its effects on rankings of minority nodes}, journal = {Applied Network Science},
+    author = {Leonie Neuhäuser and Felix I. Stamm and Florian Lemmerich and Michael T. Schaub and Markus Strohmaier}, title = {Simulating systematic edge uncertainty in attributed social networks and its effects on rankings of minority nodes}, journal = {Applied Network Science},
            year = {2021},
            volume = {6},